 - 1. Eagle Property Tax Appraisal & Consulting, Inc. appraisers will continue field work. - 2.
 Continue working with the Comptroller's office regarding the ratio study. - 3.
 Continue keying in changes made by field appraisers and downloading pictures. - 4.
 Prepare monthly reports. - 5.
 Continue to maintain records management. - 6.
 Prepare new homestead exemption applications for mail-out during the first part of January. - 7.
 Prepare renditions for mail-out during the first part of January. - 8.
-Notify each taxing units' tax assess/collector of appraisal roll changes that require a refund. - 9.
+Notify taxing units of appraisal roll changes that require refunds over the statutory limits. - 9.
 BOD appoints the following year's Ag Advisory Council at a regular meeting. - 10.
 BOD appoints ARB members for the following year at a regular meeting. - 11.
 Submit updated appraisal roll information to each taxing unit. - 12.
 Obtain deed records and make ownership changes, splits and combines, and update parcels and maps to reflect those changes. - 13.
 Continue to provide customer service to the general public.

-December, 2021 and 2022:
+December, 2023 and 2024:

 - 1. Eagle Property Tax Appraisal & Consulting, Inc. field appraisers will continue field work. - 2.
-Continue to key in changes provided by the field appraisers and download new pictures. - 3.
+Continue to key in changes provided by the field appraisers and download new

+- pictures. - 3.
 Continue to work on arbitration cases and lawsuits. - 4.
 Continue working with the Comptroller's office regarding the ratio study. - 5.
-Prepare monthly reports. - 6.
-Prepare all homestead exemption applications to surviving spouse of deceased for mail out on January 1st. - 7.
-Notify each taxing units' tax assessor/collectors about any changes to the appraisal roll that requires refunds. - 8.
+Prepare monthly reports. - Prepare all homestead exemption applications to surviving spouse of deceased for mail out on January 1st. - 7.
+Notify taxing units about any changes to the appraisal roll that requires refunds that are over the statutory limits. - 8.
 Submit updated appraisal roll information to the taxing units. - 9.
 Obtain deed records and make ownership changes, splits and combines and update parcels and maps to reflect those changes. - 10.
 Continue to provide customer service to the general public. - 11.
 Continue to maintain records management.

-2021 and 2022 Reappraisal Planned Schedule of Work to Be Performed
+2023 and 2024 Reappraisal Planned Schedule of Work to Be Performed